Ben1138/MSH2FBX/README.md

                                 Skeleton_BoneRoot
                                 Skeleton_Root
 ```
+Be carefull with the Ignoring Options regarding Points and Bones (Skeleton)!
+They might brake parentships and result in an useless FBX!<br />
+Meshes should be safe to ignore though.

 ## Pull and Compile
 The folowing process is described for Visual Studio 2017 in x64 release mode.
 For other build modes, adapt the options respectively.
 <br />